Before we begin, this article isn't about cranking up your stereo; it's about the music itself and the media it's etched or printed onto.

 Ever since the dawn of humanity, it's been a known fact that people respond more easily to louder audio stimuli.
 Thus the illusion that "LOUDER = BETTER".
-With the advent of music recording technology, the music industry sought to capitalize on this; if our album is louder than their album, and the listeners don't adjust their volume dials to compensate (or can't, if they're hearing it in a bar, etc), our album will sound better!
+With the advent of music recording technology, the music industry sought to capitalize on this; if our album is louder than their album, and the listeners don't adjust their volume dials to compensate (or can't, if they're hearing it in a bar, a gramophone with no volume dial etc), our album will sound better!
 But, they hit one tiny obstacle along the way: vinyl records have an absolute limit on how loud they can be.
 The search for loudness became easier with the introduction of the compact disc in 1982, which besides a larger storage space also boasted an improved dynamic range (about 90 dB).

 Any recording medium has an absolute limit when it comes to amplitude, and compact discs are no exception.
 Once audio engineers managed to max out, the only solution to go even more Up to Eleven and out-loud those other CDs was to break out the dynamic range compression, which squashes every bit up to the same volume level, causing listener fatigue.
 The often-used analogy here is that of attempting to read a text written entirely in capitals with a huge font.
-In movies, Orange Blue Contrast has a similar effect; since the contrast is pleasing to the eye, producers will push at as far as possible, often over-saturating the film in these colours and squashing out more subtle colours entirely.
+In movies, Orange/Blue Contrast has a similar effect; since the contrast is pleasing to the eye, producers will push at as far as possible, often over-saturating the film in these colours and squashing out more subtle colours entirely.

 Compression is not inherently bad.
 Used with a light touch, it "smooths out" recordings to remove unintentional volume spikes, caused by random fluctuations during recording or by layering the "loud moments" of two instrument tracks on top of each other (not unlike using sandpaper to minimize jagged edges on a wood carving).
 This can give an album a fuller sound and more consistent volume across tracks.
 But when taken too far, it can result in severe clipping, unpleasant and harsh-sounding distortion that happens when the signal is pushed to the saturation point.